viveksahu92/Hacktoberfest____2025/stories/mefaizankhan.md

 Embrace Feedback: Your first PR might not be perfect, and that's okay.
 View feedback as a learning opportunity, not criticism.
 It will make you a better developer.

-This one contribution has ignited a new passion, and I am excited to continue learning, collaborating, and giving back to the community.
+This one contribution has ignited a new passion, and I am excited to continue learning, collaborating, and giving back to the community #hactoberfest2025.

+This is my 2nd contribution.